 Aruba enjoys consistently mild temperatures.
 There is no major rainy season.
 The ocean’s average annual temperature is about 82 degrees all year long but constant cooling trade winds make even the hottest days comfortable.
 December through April is the most popular time to visit.
 During Carnival, just before Lent, the island has parades, festivities, and parties.
 For a more relaxed atmosphere and fewer crowds, it is recommended that you visit in mid-April through September.

 Aruba lies on the outer fringe of the hurricane belt but during the season, June through November, there may be a few wet or windy days.
 Changes in world weather patterns have resulted in warmer temperatures in the summer months and more precipitation in the fall.
 On very few occasions there may be inclement weather as a result of a hurricane in other parts of the Caribbean.

 Aruba is home to about 100,000 people.
 Its population is made up of an international mixture of people.
 Their ancestry is a mix claiming Caquetios Indian, African and European roots.
 Very friendly and cosmopolitan.

 Aruba’s national language is Papiamento.
 However, the people speak many languages including English, Dutch and Spanish.(90% speak English).

 Check out this Youtube video on How to learn Papiamento in Minutes

 Want to Learn a Few Native Words?

-Wenny and Patricia (our live in Managers) are always available to help with your Aruba Vacation at The Cunucu Residence.
+Ursula (our live in Manager) is always available to help with your Aruba Vacation at The Cunucu Residence.